snoop0x7b/Notes/README.md

-# A simple notes app created based on a Lynda example with minor revisions
+# A simple android notes app created based on a Lynda example with minor revisions